Made in Italy processed tomatoes make an impact on the European market with the "Red Gold From Europe" international programme promoted by ANICAV

 Organic canned tomatoes part of the "Red Gold from Europe" project have established themselves on the international market, because they are healthy, low in fat, and can be used all year round.
 The processing method preserves all the natural nutrients, including lycopene, which is a powerful and easily absorbed antioxidant.
 The ideal climate and fertile soil of the Mediterranean area provide the best conditions for growing top-quality tomatoes.
 Tomato varieties with compact flesh, strong skin and a sweet-and-sour taste are perfect for processing into various whole or chopped canned tomatoes.
 The increase in production is due to the increase in the area dedicated to cultivation and an improvement in the average yield.

 This exceptional agricultural yield has not created problems for the canning industry's processing capacity; on the contrary, we are seeking out new varieties of tomato and new products to put on the market to increase competitivity.
-The total export of canned tomatoes (organic and conventional) grew in the first 6 months of 2024 (from Italy plus other EU countries) by about 4.5 million euro with further growth prospects for the current year as well.
+The total export of canned tomatoes (organic and conventional) grew in the first 6 months of 2024 (from Italy plus other EU countries) by about 5.5 million (2.8 million euro from Italy) with further growth prospects for the current year as well.

 "About 75% of Italian organic tomato production is destined for export," says Giovanni De Angelis, Director of ANICAV, "We aim to further promote organic tomato consumption, thus increasing the market share in the four target countries.
 Domestic consumption is also growing, but we know that the challenge for the future will be to promote organic products among younger consumers by focusing on very precise drivers: engendering trust in certification processes with a consequent increase in sales, which in turn would generate a desirable reduction in costs."
 It should be highlighted that the production process takes the tomato from the plant to the can (or bottle) in less than 24 hours.
 This 'record' achieved by Italian tomatoes, which are processed in less than a day, guarantees the consumer receives a product of the highest quality.